The views expressed by the host on this program, documented to be almost always right, 99.1% of the time.

 Yeah, we're supposed to ignore all that and listen to what the Obama administration mouthpieces have to say about this.

-Maybe somewhere else about all of the profanity being offered, uttered by Yeah, here it is.
+There's a story out there today, I think it's in the Washington Post, maybe somewhere else, about all of the profanity being uttered by, yeah, here it is.

-It's uh NBC Chicago.
+It's NBC Chicago.

-Uh all the profanity being uttered in the political spectrum today, and what's with all that X-rated language here?
+All the profanity being uttered in the political spectrum today.

-Uh it's it's an attempt to justify it on the Democrat side.
+It's an attempt to justify it on the Democrat side.

 So that's a companion story to this in the New York Times.

-New Jersey Republicans complain that Governor John Corzine, a Democrat, has turned up nasty to gain ground in his re-election bid this year.
+New Jersey Republicans complain that Governor John Corzine, a Democrat, has turned up nasty to gain ground in his reelection bid this year.

 Republicans elsewhere should brace themselves.